Estimated Reading Time: 9 minutes

 Oakhouse Foods have been around since 1994, providing healthy and delicious meals to be enjoyed at your convenience.
 All you need to do is put the frozen meals in the microwave or oven, sit back and relax.

-With a choice of over 350 frozen meals and desserts, you’ll never get bored with Oakhouse.
+There are over 350 frozen meals and desserts to choose from!
 You can even choose mini-meals, soups and light meals if you don’t have as much of an appetite, as well as puréed meals, soft and bite-sized meals and minced and moist meals to make eating easier.

 Either get online to start ordering, pick up the phone or request a free brochure in the post - there are free audio brochures and a large print order form too.
 Customers have the freedom to order often or as little as they like, without a need to commit.